tataraba/simplesite/README.md

 - `static`
 - `templates`

-Starting with templates, you will want to create the foundation of your web applications html pages.
+Starting with templates, you will want to create the foundation of your web application's html pages.
 You could create templates for each url endpoint (view), and each of these views would have access to Python objects passed from your application.

+But Jinja templates allow you to nest pieces together, giving you a powerful mechanic that reduces the need to rewrite a lot of redundant html code.

+For example, it is likely that the `<head>` content between all your views would not change, with the exception of maybe meta title or description elements.

 > Note: If you're coming from Django or Flask, much of this will be familiar to you.
 Skip ahead if you're already comfortable with templating mechanics.

-But Jinja templates allow you to nest pieces together, giving you a powerful mechanic that reduces the need to rewrite a lot of redundant html code.

-For example, it is likely that the `<head>` content between all your views would not change, with the exception of maybe meta title or description elements.

-To get started, create a `shared` directory, and create a `_base.html` file.
+To get started, create a `shared` folder within your `templates` directory, and create a `_base.html` file in the `shared` folder.

-Within that file, create a basic html file that looks a little like this:
+Within that file, create a basic html file (it might look a little like this):

 ```
 <html lang="en">